dmbarbour/wikilon/docs/AwelonLang.md

 Expected errors should instead be modeled as explicit return values, usually via sum types.
 This allows the errors to be handled by the function's client, rather than halting computation.
 However, for errors without recovery, we might use `(error)` annotations, which act as an explicitly undefined words and do not rewrite further.

-## Static Typing
+## Static Typing and Safety Analysis

 Awelon doesn't depend on static types insofar as there is no type-driven dispatch or overloading.
-However, the language does imply a simple static type model.
-And if programmers can discover errors earlier by static analysis, that's a good thing.
+However, the language does imply a simple structural type model.
+If programmers can discover errors earlier by static analysis, that's a good thing.
 Awelon's stack-like environment can easily be typed as a tuple, and values as functions.
 Record constructors are typed using row polymorphism.
 Types for our primitive operations:

         a           ((s * x) * (s → s')) → (s' * x)
         b           ((s * x) * ((e * x) → e')) → (s * (e → e'))